doctor12th/base64-sieci-prog/README.md

-# base64-sieci-prog
+# Base64 converter
-Coverter out of and into Base64.
+Coverter out of and into Base64 without using standart .NET libraries.